tracim/tracim/doc/frontend/tables.md

 ###  How to create a new table

-A table is somewhat like a container of the `TracimTable` component, it manages which data and columns should be rendered.
-Along with multiple optional parameters that can be tweaked through the props.
+A table is somewhat like a container of the `TracimTable` component, it manages which data and columns should be rendered, along with multiple optional parameters that can be tweaked through the props.

 ---